mottbott/docker-k8s-training/docker-build.md

 ```
 * 💡 Variables have the following format: KEY=value
 * 💡 Inside the container you can also use the echo command to print a shell variable. **echo $KEY**
+* 💡 The option **-e** can be used multiple times.

 ## Exercise
 * 📝 Build your own image based on the given example with following image name and tag *my-webapp:1.0*.
 The source code can be found here https://github.com/kodekloudhub/webapp-color
 * 📝  Run an instance of the image webapp-color and publish port *8080* on the container to *8282* on your host.
 Choose the color 'green' for your webapp.
-* 📝 *Optional:* Deploy a mysql database using the mysql image and name it mysql-db.
+* 📝 *Optional:* Deploy a MySQL database using the mysql image and name it mysql-db.
 Set the database password to use db_pass123.
-Lookup the mysql image on Docker Hub and identify the correct environment variable to use for setting the root password.
+Lookup the MySQL image on Docker Hub and identify the correct environment variable to use for setting the root password.

 # command vs. entrypoint